arooba-zaman1211/30-Days-Of-LeetCode/0121-best-time-to-buy-and-sell-stock/README.md

 <h2>My Approach to solve</h2>
-1. First we took the first element of the vector as min value cause we want to subtract min from max
+1. First we took the first element of the vector as min value cause we want to subtract min from max.
-2. Then initially took the 0 as max value
+2. Then initially took the 0 as max value.
 3. Iterating through the vector elements, if the next value is lower we take that as min and then in next iteration look for against that value.
 4. If the next value is larger then subtract the min from the current and update the max with the result.